 With such a large number of elite members, it becomes almost impossible for hotels to provide satisfactory benefits to all of them.

-On the other hand, the situation is very different outside of the US.
-While there are still credit cards offering elite status benefits in other countries, they are far fewer and not as widely available.
+On the other hand, the situation is very different outside the US.
+While there are still credit cards offering elite status benefits in other countries, they are far fewer, and not as widely available.

 This also holds true for Hilton Executive Lounges.
 Outside of the US, these lounges are much better equipped and accessible, with higher chances of receiving an upgrade.